tardisfromtornspace/Bridge-Commander/Documentation/CharaToLokisEnterpriseJModReadme.txt

 == Changelog ==
+1.0.4 - Bug Fixing
+ * Upgraded Simulated Point Defence from 0.8 to 0.9, now two possible crash causes upon heavy fire have been removed.
+Thank USS Sovereign for telling me how to use the debug function properly.
 1.0.3 - Bug Fixing
  * Upgraded Simulated Point Defence from 0.6 to 0.8, now a lot of the weird behaviour happening before has been fixed.
 1.0.2 - Bug fixing